anneraupp/hello-word/README.md

 # hello-word
-Hello there, human!
+Hello there, fellow visitor!

-I am an arch student and I know a total of zero things about programming, but I am curious.
+I am an architect and I know a total of zero things about architecture (just kidding), but I am curious and i've learned quite a lot more about programming (that's actually true!).